tgrigat/my_dotfiles/README.md

 Best to run it on home directory:

 ```
-bash $(curl -s https://raw.githubusercontent.com/LumenYoung/dotfiles/master/install/lvim_install.sh) -a # use -a to install all dependencies
+bash <(curl -s https://raw.githubusercontent.com/LumenYoung/dotfiles/master/install/lvim_install.sh) -a # use -a to install all dependencies
 ```

 ## Quick setup (for all)